 Barry’s argument based on humanity is drawn from Peter Singer’s famous example of the drowning child (Singer 1972).
 Roughly, if you think that you would be obliged to save a drowning child in front of you, you should also think that you are obliged to give money to famine relief to save starving children far away from you.

 For justice, he distinguishes four different meanings of the term “justice” and argues that only the fourth would support redistribution of wealth from rich countries to poor ones.

 He groups the first three senses of “justice” under the heading “justice as reciprocity.”
-Since we skipped these in the reading, I will just tell you what they are here.
-(If you are reading the notes before you do the reading, look at the syllabus: we’re skipping big parts of this article.
-And if you are reading these notes after you did the reading, you should have looked at the syllabus first.)
+Since we skipped these in the reading, I’ll just tell you what they are here.

 Justice as Fidelity.
 This involves keeping faith and doing what you say you will.
 Barry doesn’t think this has any obvious implications for the relations between rich and poor (Barry 1982, 227).
 Presumably rich countries have not signed any treaties that oblige them to make significant transfers, for instance.